True Life Tips

 When your husband gets angry over small things, the small thing is rarely the whole story.
 A misplaced item, a change in plans, or a passing comment may trigger a reaction that feels much bigger than the moment deserves.

-There are many possible reasons: stress, resentment, poor sleep, anxiety, learned communication habits, feeling unheard, or deeper relationship problems.
-But one point matters before all the others: anger is not an excuse for intimidation, threats, insults, or making you feel afraid in your own home.
+There are many possible reasons.
+Stress, resentment, and poor sleep can all play a role.
+Anxiety and learned communication habits can matter too.
+Feeling unheard or deeper relationship problems can also be part of it.
+One point comes before all the others: anger never excuses intimidation, threats, insults, or making you feel afraid in your own home.

 First, check whether you feel safe